Provisional thesis title: The Essay as a Life-Writing Form Among Twentieth-Century Women Writers

 Supervisor: Professor Kate McLoughlin

-Doctoral research: I am looking at the literary forms in which people choose to express their lived experiences.
-Recent research across the fields of philosophy (Galen Strawson), historiography (Hayden White), and life-writing studies (Hermione Lee) warns of how narrative life-writing can tend towards inauthenticity and reductiveness.
-In light of these concerns, I present the literary essay (from the French verb essayer, "to attempt") as an alternative life-writing form that—being characteristically tentative, associative, and partial—might allow a person's experience and memories to be depicted with more realistic complexity.
-In particular, my thesis pays attention to twentieth-century women writers who turn to the essay form for their autobiographical writings, including Virginia Woolf (1882-1941), Elizabeth Bowen (1899-1973), and Joan Didion (1934-2021).
+Doctoral research: My research considers the literary forms that writers choose in order to represent their own memories.
+Although (auto)biographical texts have traditionally presented lives in the form of a "life story" or "life narrative", research across the fields of philosophy (e.g. Galen Strawson), historiography (e.g. Hayden White), and life-writing studies (e.g. Hermione Lee) warns of how the pursuit of narrative coherence in life-writing tends to end up producing inauthentic and reductive representations.
+In light of these concerns, I present the literary essay (from the French verb essayer, "to attempt") as an alternative life-writing form that—being characteristically tentative, associative, and partial—might allow a person's memories to be depicted with more realistic complexity.
+In particular, my thesis pays attention to twentieth-century women writers who turn to the essay form for the purpose of life-writing, including Virginia Woolf (1882–1941), Elizabeth Bowen (1899–1973), and Joan Didion (1934–2021).

-I have presented my research at national and international conferences, including the International Auto/Biography Association Europe Conference (University of Warsaw), the Annual International Conference on Virginia Woolf (Lamar University, Texas), the Oxford English Graduate Conference and the Modern and Contemporary Literature Graduate Forum (both Oxford's Faculty of English), and the Franks Society Talks (Worcester College, Oxford).
+I have presented my research at national and international conferences, including the International Auto/Biography Association Europe Conference (University of Warsaw), the Annual International Conference on Virginia Woolf (Lamar University, Texas), the British Association for Modernist Studies Conference (University of Leeds), the Elizabeth Bowen Society Conference (University of Bedfordshire), the Oxford English Graduate Conference and the Modern and Contemporary Literature Graduate Forum (both Oxford's Faculty of English), and the Franks Society Talks (Worcester College, Oxford).

-I was previously on the judging panel for the James Tait Black Prize for Biography in 2021.
+In 2021, I was on the judging panel for the James Tait Black Prize for Biography.

 You can find me on Twitter @DallawayJulia.